Burial vaults (except concrete, stone) manufacturing · Ohio

 recordable injuries tracked

-Grade compares Clark Grave Vault Company's OSHA Total Case Rate to the BLS industry benchmark across 5 years of Form 300A filings (2016–2024).
+Grade compares Clark Grave Vault Company's OSHA Total Case Rate of 6.1 to the Burial vaults (except concrete, stone) manufacturing BLS benchmark of 3.3 (185% of benchmark) across 5 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time